pahihu/mumps/doc/manual.md

 	SET ^$S("VOL",1,"PROTECTED")=1	;protected

+### Online backup

+While the database is running, you could back up the volumes.
+MUMPS supports three types of backups: `FULL`, `CUMULATIVE` and `SERIAL`.
+Full backup saves all the blocks in the volume then increments the `BACKUP_REVISION_NUMBER` of the volume.
+Cumulative backup saves all the blocks, whose `BACKUP_REVISION_NUMBER` is the same as the volume `BACKUP_REVISION_NUMBER`.
+Serial backup works like cumulative backup, except it increments the `BACKUP_REVISION_NUMBER` at the end of the backup.

+The volumes to back up is specified as a bitmask where 1 corresponds to volume 1, 2 corresponds to volume 2, 4 corresponds to volume 3, etc.

+	SET ^$S("BACKUP_VOLUMES")=5              ;save VOL1 and VOL4
+	SET ^$S("BACKUP_TYPE")="FULL"            ;or "CUMULATIVE" or "SERIAL"
+	SET ^$S("BACKUP_FILE")="/path/to/backup" ;output backup file

+### Volume restore from backup

+Using a backup file you could restore a volume.
+The volume is restored to a specified file. `BACKUP_VOLUMES` should be set to the index of the volume in the backup file, `RESTORE_FILE` should be set to the output file name.
+When the `RESTORE_FILE` exists, then it is used as is, so you could restore cumulative and serial backups to the same file.
+When `RESTORE_FILE` does not exists it is created.

+	SET ^$S("RESTORE_FILE")="/path/to/volume" ;output volume file
+	SET ^$S("BACKUP_VOLUMES")=2               ;restore 2nd volume from backup SET ^$S("BACKUP_FILE")="/path/to/backup"  ;input backup file

 ### MV1API

 You can connect to a MUMPS environment with the use of the [MV1 connect API](https://github.com/pahihu/mumps/blob/development/mv1api/mv1api.h) using the